Comprehensive Organizational Assessment & Reports (COAR) Grant Program

 - Advocacy & Coalition Building

-- Allowable funding for the COAR grant program is up to $9,000.
+- Allowable funding for the COAR grant program is up to $9,000 which is restricted to pay the COAR consultant and note-taker expenses.

-- Decisions on COAR Grants are generally made within six to eight weeks from submission.
+- Decisions on COAR Grants are generally made within six weeks from submission.

 - Tax exempt under Section 501(c)(3) of the Internal Revenue Code